-- Students need to know the name of the elephant they discovered in Activity 1, or assign an elephant to each student. - Hang the Nebraska Cenozoic posters.
+- Students need to know the name of the elephant they discovered in Activity 1, or assign an elephant to each student.

+- Hang the Elephant Mugshot poster

+- Hang the Nebraska Cenozoic posters

-Activity Introduction: Make copies of:
+Activity Introduction Make copies of:

 • The Zap to the Past! story (p.
-12-13) (2 for each group)
+12-13) (2 for each goup)